-Residents spend approximately half their time on inpatient rotations, including general medicine units, subspecialty services (e.g., cardiology, infectious diseases, oncology), medical and cardiac intensive care units, the medical consultation service and night/day floats.
-The rotation schedule is carefully arranged so that each resident has exposure to general medicine, all the subspecialties, clinical floors and intensive care units, while not allowing any one area to dominate.
-The remainder of their time is spent on clinical or research electives, including two electives in the intern year.
+Residents have inpatient rotations on a variety of services, including general medicine, subspecialty services (e.g., cardiology, ID, and oncology), MICU, CCU and night/day floats.
+The rotation schedule is carefully arranged so that each resident has exposure to general medicine, subspecialties, clinical floors and intensive care units, while not allowing any one area to dominate.
+The remainder of their time is spent on clinical or research electives, including subspecialty outpatient experiences during the mornings of their Y blocks.
 A summary of the clinical rotations by year of training can be found in Curriculum in Internal Medicine.
-The entirety of our written curriculum, which details the competency based objectives for every required and elective rotation, can be accessed at Core Written Curriculum.

-A Comprehensive mentoring program is an important component of our residency.
-We ensure that residents are paired with faculty with similar interests who guide residents as they develop and solidify their career goals.
+A comprehensive mentoring program provides individual and group mentoring.
+Residents are paired with faculty with similar interests provide guidance as they develop and solidify their career goals.
 They attend a series of workshops that include how to apply for fellowships, the fellowship interview process, creating your CV, securing a primary care or hospitalist position, among others.
 Faculty enthusiastically welcome residents to engage in research and take an active role in ensuring residents achieve success.

-Residents adjust their curricula based on their career goals.
-Residents planning a subspecialty career are strongly encouraged to engage in either clinical or basic science research activities.
-Residents receive close mentoring by faculty who have diverse clinical and basic science interests and provide abundant opportunities for residents to do investigative work.
-The Department supports residents whose research is accepted for presentation at regional or national meetings.
+Residents planning a SUBSPECIALTY FELLOWSHIP engage in research during their training and receive close mentoring by faculty who have diverse clinical and research interests.
+The Department provides financial support for residents whose research is accepted for presentation at regional or national meetings.
 The spring meeting of the Maryland Chapter of the American College of Physicians is an annual showcase of the residents' research and clinical case reports.
-At each year's May meeting, approximately 45 residents present their research or clinical vignettes.
+At each year's May meeting, over 45 residents present their research or clinical vignettes.
 Several workshops are held throughout the year where residents learn principles of research design, IRB submission and basic statistics, and process workshops on strategies for applying to fellowships, creating an academic CV, and having a successful fellowship interview.
 During 2016-2017, our residents present 45 regional abstracts, 9 national abstracts and published 23 peer-reviewed papers!

-For those planning a career in primary care, residents are encouraged to take rotations in geriatrics, women's health, sports medicine, neurology, endocrinology or rheumatology.
+For those planning a CAREER IN PRIMARY CARE, residents take rotations in geriatrics, women's health, orthopedics, neurology, endocrinology or rheumatology.
 They have their continuity clinic in the Faculty Practice Offices and work alongside general medicine faculty in a private practice setting.
 Residents spend time in private practices in the community where they experience "real life" primary care and reach a deeper understanding of the business of medicine.
-Regardless of career choice, our residents are encouraged to seek a broad curriculum in ambulatory medicine from the many choices available.
+Our Primary Care Chief Resident oversees the primary care content of the core curriculum, conferences and ambulatory rotations.

 For residents seeking a CAREER IN HOSPITAL MEDICINE, we offer an expanded curriculum in Patient Safety and Quality Improvement (PSQI), including the IHI modules (Institute for Healthcare Improvement), longitudinal individual and group projects, and conferences on PSQI principles.
-Whether residents will be hospitalists as a life-long career, while others are hospitalists for a few years as they transition to a fellowship, they benefit from these offerings.
-They take electives that emphasize inpatient medicine, such as general medical consultation, cardiology, infectious diseases, GI and pulmonary medicine, as well as rotations in anesthesiology.
-We also offer an Elective in Hospitalist Medicine that gives residents exposure to medical consultation, quality assurance, utilization management, hospital administration and finance, and delivery of evidence based care in the inpatient setting.
-Residents may also choose our Procedure and Critical Care Consultation Elective.
-Here, residents consult on services throughout the institution becoming proficient in key internal medicine procedures.
-We are implementing an exciting new curriculum in Patient Safety and Quality Improvement (PSQI).
-Under the guidance of our academic hospitalists and PSQI chief resident, this curriculum are incorporated into our Morbidity and Mortality Conference, core curriculum and ongoing clinical QI projects.
-Residents participate in these projects as part of their assigned rotations and practice based learning exercises, thus developing skills useful in their future clinical careers in any setting.
+Whether residents will be hospitalists as a life-long career or only for a year or two as they transition to a fellowship, they benefit from these offerings.
+They take electives that emphasize inpatient medicine, such as general medical consultation, cardiology, infectious diseases, GI and pulmonary medicine.
+We offer an Elective in Hospital Medicine that exposes residents to medical consultation, quality assurance, utilization management, hospital administration and finance, and delivery of evidence based care in the inpatient setting.
+Our extensive curriculum in Patient Safety and Quality Improvement (PSQI) and under the guidance of our academic hospitalists and dedicated PSQI chief resident is incorporated into our Morbidity and Mortality Conference, core curriculum and longitudinal QI projects.

-- Patient coverage in the ICU's is done by a combination of residents, hospitalists and intensivists.
+- Patient coverage in the ICU's is done by residents, hospitalists and intensivists.
 At UMMC, an intensivist is present in the MICU 24/7/365.
-In the MICU at night, the intensivist works with the senior resident and night intern in admitting and cross-covering patients.
-In the CCU, the senior resident and night intern admit and cross cover the patients at night, with a cardiolgy fellow available for immediate assistance if needed.
-In both units, the interns take call every 4th to 6th nights until 9 PM and also do a "6 night run" of 14-hour night shifts during the month.
-This schedule allows interns to be involved in acute admissions and cross cover issues at night and provides a robust educational experience.
-Upper level residents do a variety of shifts do 28-hour overnight shifts.
-At the VA, the MICU and CCU services are covered at night by the ICU resident doing a 28-hour shift and interns on a night float rotation.
-ICU interns do not stay overnight.
-The on-call grids are quite complex -- but ensure we meet all educational objectives, provide appropriate supervision, meet patient safety standards, and comply with all ACGME Duty Hour Requirements.
+At night the intensivist and pulmonary-critical care fellow work with the senior resident and intern in admitting and cross-covering patients.
+In the CCU, the senior resident and intern admit and cross cover patients at night, with a cardiology fellow available for immediate assistance.
+At the VA, the MICU and CCU services are covered at night by the ICU resident doing a 28-hour overnight shift and interns on a night float rotation.
+Interns on VA ICU rotations do not stay overnight.

-- Call on all services - including floor teams and ICU's at all sites - is every fourth night.
+- Call on all services at all sites - including floor teams and ICU's at all sites - is every fourth night.